claviska/SimpleImage/readme.md

 Requirements
 ------------

-This class requires the PHP GD library.
-Some methods (i.e. colorize and pixelate) require a more recent version of PHP (5.2—5.3 or higher).
-The rest can be used with any recent version of PHP + GD.

-Due to namespace usage PHP 5.3 required, but removing namespace declaration will allow to use this class with older versions of PHP.
+This class requires PHP 5.3 and PHP GD library.

 Usage
 -----